bkoz/roadshow/07-databases.md

 	> db.teams.count();

-You can also view the json documents with the following command:
+You can also view the first json document in the teams collection with the following command:

+	> db.teams.findOne();

+Exit the mongo shell and the container bash.

-	> db.teams.find();
+        > exit
+        bash-4.2$ exit

 **End of Lab 7**